MR-ant1/Proyecto-Logica-JS/README.md

 https://mr-ant1.github.io/Proyecto-Logica-JS/
 ### DATABASE DESING :computer:

-After a detailed and analyzed reading of logical problem's instruccions and taking as a help the input-output examples, a formula could be extracted to make the function work.
+After a detailed and analyzed reading of logical problem's instruccions and taking as a help the input-output examples, a formula could be extracted to make the function work. if every 3 empanadas were reducing into an unique price, which is the price of the most expensive of them divided with the cheapest of selected ones, always will be a correlation between this and the value on itself of each one, so determining a constant "weight" of every type of empanada, no matter what mix or combination is done, it will always throw a sum of this product "weight" divided by 3 of them (considering the influence of different "weights")

 ![Screenshot](img/functionScreenshot.png)
 (Screenshot showing the implemented fusion)